 2. Min. number of players on the field = 7; Max.
 Number of players on the field = 9 (excluding pitcher).

 3. Maximum 6 players of the same sex on the field at one time.

 4. Min. number of women = 3.
 In the event that only two women show up, the opposing team can waive the default for playing purposes (provided this is agreed upon by both captains prior to the start of the game).
-This situation would still be a forfeit of the default fee and there can still be a max of only 6 males in the field.
+This situation would still be a max of only 6 males in the field.

-5. If the game does not begin 15 minutes after the scheduled start time due to a shortage of players from one team then the other team wins the game by default and will gain +10 on their score differential.
+5. If the game does not begin 15 minutes after the scheduled start time due to a shortage of players from one team then the other team wins the game by default and will receive +10 as final score on their score differential.

 6. There must be a minimum of 1 woman at bat for every 2 consecutive men at bat (even if a woman bats twice in the same order).